pistole/hdrctl/README.md

 * channel.py which is invoked on a stream-open will write to the file that autohotkey on the windows machine is monitoring to change channels

 ### What doesn't work

-* still not enough to trick Plex into thinking it's a real HDHR, may need to implement the discovery protocol on tcp/udp 65001
+* This is enough to trick plex into thinking it's a real tuner and view live channels, but I haven't tried recording with it.
+* Sometimes plex just fails when trying to open the stream and I'm not sure why.
+* I'm pretty sure the buffering options hardcoded in lineup.py are probably too cautious and are introducing a lot of latency
+* The path to the keyspipe.txt file is hardcoded in channel.py

 ### Requirements
 1. HDHR Hardware
 2. Some kind of HDMI capture setup (I'm using a LKV373A)
-3. Windows machine with windows 10 that can run the HDHRView app and receive DRM'd channels
+3. Windows machine with windows 10 that can run the HDHRView app and receive DRM'd channels.
+You probably can't use it for anything else, so do not use your primary computer.
 4. Linux server (might be possible to run this on windows machine at your own risk), webserver running on port 80
-5. node-ffmpeg-mpegts-proxy installed
+5. node-ffmpeg-mpegts-proxy installed.
+I'm using a raspberry pi 3, which is probably overkill.

-### Directions (Don't actually work yet)
+### Directions

+#### Windows 10 Setup

+1. Install Auto-hotkey and the official HDHR client from the Windows store.
+2. Edit the keyreader.ahk file to point to a file somewhere you have shared on the network that you can access from your linux server.
+3. Make sure the file exists (default is c:\users\<yourusername>\Documents\keyspipe.txt)
+4. Start the script
+5. Start the HDHR client and fullscreen it

+#### Connections

+1. Connect the HDMI output from your windows machine to your HDMI capture setup.
+You may need to do something about HDCP, but that is beyond the scope of this document.

+#### Linux Setup

 The LKV373A boots in multicast mode and it assigns itself 192.168.1.238, so plug it directly into an ethernet card on your linux machine and bring it up:
 ```